LEGO Harry Potter: Years 5-7 Game Cover

 • “However, there is something you need to know: this game suffers from horrible performance issues, especially on modern hardware.
 There could be a few bugs as well.”

 • “The game is as badly optimized as Ark: Survival Evolved.
-It lags terribly; I have a GTX 1070 OC and a Ryzen 5 3600 OC with 16GB of DDR4 RAM and only get 27 FPS on minimum settings.
+It lags terribly; I have a GTX 1070 OC and a Ryzen 5 3600 OC with 16GB of DDR4 RAM, and I only get 27 FPS on minimum settings.
 This game came out in 2012, and I get better frame rates on Borderlands 3 on maximum settings.”

 • “Terrible performance—hands down the worst of any LEGO game to date.”

-• stability27 mentions
+• stability54 mentions

 • “Very good, no lag problems.
 I am on a laptop and it runs great on the best graphics.”